auanasgheps/snapraid-aio-script/README.md

 # Known Issues
 - Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.
-- Some tables and tabs are spaced incorrectly: this issue can't be solved, SnapRAID should add native support to Markdown.
+- The report is not perfect, we can't be solve this because SnapRAID does not natively support Markdown.

 # Credits
 All rights belong to the respective creators.